JanneMattila/www/docs/_posts/2023-08-14-cosmosdb-and-magic.markdown

 ---

-But if you're still interested about Cosmos DB _magic_, then you'd better try it out yourself!
+But if you're still interested in Cosmos DB _magic_, then you'd better try it out yourself!

 Create yourself a Cosmos DB account and enable multi-region writes for one additional region.
-Then you can use following commands to see how it works (using my [JanneMattila/AzureDatacenterIPOrNo](https://github.com/JanneMattila/AzureDatacenterIPOrNo) PowerShell module):
+Then you can use following PowerShell commands to see how it works (using my [JanneMattila/AzureDatacenterIPOrNo](https://github.com/JanneMattila/AzureDatacenterIPOrNo) PowerShell module):

 ```powershell
 Install-Module -Name AzureDatacenterIPOrNo